-All individuals must periodically review information provided by the MBL to keep abreast of current information on continued preparedness, action, and response to COVID-19.
+All individuals must periodically review information provided by the MBL to keep abreast of current information on continued preparedness, action, and response to COVID-19 or other infectious diseases.
 Policies provided by the MBL are determined by weighing recommendations from the Massachusetts Department of Public Health, U.S. Centers for Disease Control and Prevention (CDC), the Occupational Health and Safety Administration (OSHA), and the University of Chicago.

 5.1 Vaccination Requirements

-All individuals must conduct a Mandatory Daily Health Screening for COVID-19 symptoms every day before arriving on campus or accessing any MBL buildings, and they must monitor their health for new symptoms throughout the day.
-If any individual experiences any symptoms associated with COVID-19, they must immediately inform their supervisor, MBL point of contact, and Human Resources, and they must not enter any MBL facilities until criteria is met on the Protocol for Addressing Confirmed or Suspected COVID-19 Exposures.
+All individuals must conduct a Daily Self-Assessment Health Screening for COVID-19 or other infectious disease symptoms every day before arriving on campus or accessing any MBL buildings, and they must monitor their health for new symptoms throughout the day.
+If any individual is feeling unwell or experiences any cold or flu-like symptoms associated with COVID-19 or other infectious diseases, they must not enter any MBL facilities until meeting the criteria on the Protocol for Addressing Confirmed or Suspected COVID-19 Exposures and they must inform their supervisor or MBL point of contact, and Human Resources.

 MBL employees and other registered visitors must not give their MBL ID Card to access any MBL facilities and they must not let unregistered MBL visitors into an MBL facility.

-Non-residential visitors to the MBL facilities must abide by the MBL’s Health Policies and Protocols for visitors.
+Non-residential visitors to the MBL facilities must abide by this and other Health and Safety Policies, Protocols, and Guidances.

 7.0 Communication Protocol

-In efforts to make others aware of coronavirus symptoms, it is critical to be mindful of protocols for communicating confidential health information to others.
-The identity of anyone testing positive will be kept confidential.
+It is important to be mindful of protocols for communicating confidential health information to others.
+The identity of anyone testing positive for COVID-19 or other infectious diseases will be kept confidential.
 No personal identifying information can be shared.
-It is unlawful to disclose the names of individuals and their health conditions in any written documents including emails or texts.
+It is unlawful to disclose the names of individuals and their health conditions in any written documents including emails, texts, or chat messaging platforms.

 All individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
 All individuals are responsible for promoting the understanding of this policy and for taking appropriate steps to ensure compliance.